 "Yes, I think so, maestra."

 at her, searching her face for some hint of condescension but there was none.
 Empathy for the girl herself and her struggle perhaps, but no pity.
-When Isabel said that there were many children around to play with and that she would stop by on Monday morning, the girl relented.
+When Isabel said that there were many children around to play with and that she would stop by on Monday morning,

 Yes by God, this boy needs me as much as he does.

 When they got to her house she simply introduced Don Juan Carlos to Purí and announced that the boy is, "visiting us for the weekend."

 Don Juan was no fool, and after 16 years of marriage he could recognize a certain tone.

 that your first name or your last?"
 He chatted amiably with the tongue-tied boy as he showed him to a bedroom and the bathroom.
 Later he said to his wife, "My dear, I hope you will do me the favor of talking first if you are getting ideas."